Meet the City: Detroit Bride, Groom Bring Family to Their New Hometown

 Fine, Cozumel she ain’t, but Brad and Dana did want to give the days before and after the wedding the feel of a big party.
 And they wanted their guests to feel like they’d had a vacation.

-"There's everything you want within two miles," Dana says.
+“There’s everything you want within two miles.”
+Dana says.

-"We fully expect that there are people who are going to be talking a little smack about coming here.
-Like, 'Oh man, I can't believe I paid to go to Detroit.'
-But I think the whole purpose is to show people who've had that nagging question about why did we move here why we love it," Brad says.
+“We fully expect that there are people who are going to be talking a little smack about coming here.
+Like, ‘oh man I can’t believe I paid to go to Detroit.’
+But I think the whole purpose is to show people who’ve had that nagging question about why did we move here why we love it,” Brad says.

-Then came the big day on top of the Park Shelton.
-Brad says they are the first couple, at least in recent memory, to be married on top of the beautiful, historic 1920s building.
-After the sweet ceremony, guests took the elevator to the lobby for a quick cocktail while the roof was transformed into the space for the reception.
+memory to be married on top of the beautiful, historic 1920s building.
+After the sweet ceremony, guests took the elevator to the lobby for a quick cocktail while the roof was transformed into the reception space.

-Few, however, could resist a chance to peek over the side of the building, study the ornate details in the architecture, look out over the DIA grounds below or gaze out at the city around them.
-Couples snapped dramatic photos with the city skyline in the backdrop and lingered to steal a kiss at the balcony's edge.
+Few, however, could resist a chance to peak over the side of the building, to study the ornate details in the architecture, to look out over the DIA grounds below, or gaze out at the city around them.
+Couples snapped dramatic photos with the city skyline in the backdrop and lingered to steal a kiss at the balcony’s edge.
+It’d go too far to say that Detroit upstaged the bride and groom that night, but let’s just say the city made one fine looking bridesmaid.

 Clare Pfeiffer Ramsey is editor of Model D. Reach her here.
-She brings a hankie to weddings, but can't do the hustle to save her life.

-All photos taken on the roof top of the Park Shelton during Bradford Frost and Dana Miles' wedding day.
+All photos taken on the roof top of the Park Shelton during Bradford Frost and Dana Miles wedding day.

 All photographs by Marvin Shaouni